weqon/moodle-local_eportfolio/README.md

 - New functionality to select the activity to share an ePortfolio for grading if more than one activity is available in a course.
   - If only one activity is available for ePortfolio grading in the course, the intermediate step is automatically skipped.
   - If an ePortfolio is shared for viewing or as a template, the intermediate step is also skipped.
+  - New column to display the activity for which the ePortfolio was shared.
+- Bug fix, if no users were selected for sharing.

 **Version 0.2.5**